Costs, Financial Aid and Scholarships

 Actual amounts for books & supplies, room & board, transportation and personal expenses depend on one's lifestyle and priorities.

-*Proof of another health insurance policy is required in order to waive this fee.
+*Proof of an existing employer-sponsored group health plan health is required in order to waive this fee.

 Students entering the University of Minnesota College of Pharmacy are eligible to receive the following scholarships, the first three on this list are awarded at the time of admission.
 The average scholarship award for students who receive any of the scholarships below is about $3,700 for a given year in the program.